Skip to main content

 The first question we ask is whether the City’s actions have negatively affected people in any of the three components of the right to adequate housing.
 These three components are: adequacy, non-discrimination, and participatory rights.
 We call this “Stage 1” of our analysis.

-If we find the City has negatively affected people in one or more of these three components, we will then consider whether the City’s actions are consistent with its obligation to progressively realize the right to adequate housing (the City is obligated to work towards the realization of the right to adequate housing for all residents).
+If we find the City has negatively affected people in one or more of these three components, we will then consider whether the City’s actions are consistent with the obligation to progressively realize the right to adequate housing (the City is obligated to work towards the realization of the right to adequate housing for all residents).
 We call this “Stage 2” of our analysis.
-In some cases, we may find that while people have been negatively affected, the City has still met its obligations.
+In some cases, we may find that while people have been negatively affected, the City has still met its policy objectives.
 In other cases, we may find that the City has more work to do.

 If we find that the City has more work to do, we will make recommendations to help the City meet its obligations under the right to adequate housing.
 This is “Stage 3” of our analysis.